Dana D. Nelson: Books, scholarship, activism

 Newspaper columnist David Sirota wrote "this culture of 'presidentialism,' as Vanderbilt Professor Dana Nelson calls it, has justified the Patriot Act, warrantless wiretaps and a radical theory of the unitary executive that aims to provide a jurisprudential rationale for total White House supremacy over all government."
 Nelson advocates a grassroots effort to restore democracy.
 She explained in 2009: "We stop waiting for someone else to do it for us.
 We organize together, using public spaces and the internet.
 We form blogs, we write letters to the editor, we show up at Congress, we protest, we call, we lobby, we boycott, we buycott, we email our representatives, we find supporters, we get them moving, we grow the movement.
 We ignore the idea that the right president will do it for us and find every way we can to do it ourselves.
 Great if the president will help but totally unnecessary."
 Nelson has spoken on National Public Radio.

 She wrote an opinion piece in the Los Angeles Times about the theory of the unitary executive.
 All presidents have striven to expand executive power but she cites Ronald Reagan who expanded unilateral powers and promised "undivided presidential control of the executive branch and its agencies" as well as adversarial relations with Congress.
 Proponents of the unitary executive "want to expand the many existing uncheckable executive powers – such as executive orders, decrees, memorandums, proclamations, national security directives and legislative signing statements – that already allow presidents to enact a good deal of foreign and domestic policy without aid, interference or consent from Congress."
-She added "each president since 1980 has used the theory to seize more and more power."
+She added that "each president since 1980 has used the theory to seize more and more power."

-She is writing Ugly Democracy which explores alternative notions of democracy and why they were lost from our "democratic archive for citizenship" and probes possible alternatives for today.
+She is writing Ugly Democracy, which explores alternative notions of democracy and why they were lost from our "democratic archive for citizenship" and probes possible alternatives for today.